-$148,534Average Value$111Average Price per Sq Ft1Home For Sale
+$147,412Average Value$113Average Price per Sq Ft10Homes For Sale

 North Valley offers suburban calm near Syracuse’s core

 A small, residential enclave about 2 miles south of Downtown Syracuse, North Valley is an attractive option for first-time homebuyers who are looking for a more affordable neighborhood outside of the city.
-According to Chip Hodgkins , a local associate broker with the Hodgkins Home Team of Hunt Real Estate ERA, the neighborhood exudes a classic middle-America atmosphere.
+According to Chip Hodgkins, a local associate broker with the Hodgkins Home Team of Hunt Real Estate ERA, the neighborhood exudes a classic middle-America atmosphere.
 "You can still buy a home for under $150,000 on small lots along quiet streets," he says.
 Syracuse University is just a mile north of the community, but residents aren’t generally associated with the college.
 “People in North Valley have to cross under Interstate 81 to get to the university, so it’s not typically considered part of that culture,” Hodgkins notes.
 The neighborhood is, however, associated with well-known local establishments like Gannons Isle Ice Cream and Green Hills Farms, as well as Upstate Community Hospital.
 West Seneca Turnpike cuts east-west across the neighborhood’s south side, dividing North Valley from its southern neighbor, South Valley.

 The Deli and Gannons Isle define the local food scene

-There are a few small retail centers throughout North Valley complete with salons, pharmacies and other storefronts, but where Valley Drive meets West Seneca Turnpike, popular eateries attract outside visitors from all over the city.
-The Deli on Valley is a counter-serve spot well-loved for pizza and sub sandwiches.
+There are a few small retail centers in North Valley complete with salons, pharmacies and other storefronts, but where Valley Drive meets West Seneca Turnpike, popular eateries attract visitors from all over the city.
+The Deli on Valley is a counter-serve spot beloved for pizza and sub sandwiches.
 Across the street, the regionally recognized Gannons Isle Ice Cream offers more than 200 homemade ice cream flavors in a vibrant setting decorated with quirky murals.
 For groceries, Green Hills Farms is about 2 miles south down Salina Street.
 “They know what their local market is looking for, and the Hawkins family treats their employees really well," Hodgkins says.
 "The breads and pastries are amazing, their meats are freshly cut and the produce selection is great.”

 Bungalows and detached rowhomes line walkable streets